 And one more thing…

 Memorize those keyboard shortcuts.
 It’s the difference between touch typing and hunt-and-peck.
 Honestly, I’m such a nerd about these my initial thought was to feature my favorites in this post.
-Maybe an idea for another time; meanwhile, get in the habit of noticing the shortcuts in pulldown menus and finding all of the context-menus scattered throughout the UI.
+Maybe an idea for another time.
+Meanwhile, get in the habit of noticing the shortcuts in pulldown menus and finding context-menus scattered throughout the UI.
 The After Effects Keyboard shortcuts reference is daunting, but maybe make a game of it and learn one each time you fire up the application, or you can get started with a keyboard skin like this one.

 Have suggestions of your own to make After Effects even faster?
 Please share your comments.